An updated understanding of the baro-acoustic decrepitation method.

 Fig. 3 Mixed phase CO2 - CH4 - H2O fluid inclusions still give prominent low temperature decrepitation peaks

 Schmidt-Mumm (1991) asserted that sounds measured in decrepitation experiments were dominated by crystallographic and grain boundary effects.
-This is incorrect as the instruments measure a pressure pulse in the volumetrically large air column between the sample and sensor.
-Changes in crystal structure or grain boundary movements simply cannot generate large enough pressure pulses to be detected.
-Only the rupture of fluid inclusions with subsequent release of high pressure gases or a steam explosion from superheated water can generate the pressures necessary for detection.
-Shear waves generated by the crystallographic changes cannot be transmitted through fluids and are not measured in this instrument.
+This is incorrect as the instrument used measures a pressure pulse in the (volumetrically large) air column between the sample and sensor.
+Changes in crystal structure or grain boundary movements do not generate pressure waves.
+Crystallographic changes generate shear waves, which cannot be detected as they do not travel through the air column.
+Only the rupture of fluid inclusions with subsequent release of high pressure gases or a steam explosion from superheated water can generate the pressure waves necessary for detection.
 Low temperature secondary inclusions are a common problem in microthermometric studies, but decrepitation data does not show peaks which relate to such secondary inclusions.
 This is thought to be because secondary inclusions either leak gradually or open at low temperatures and thereby fail to generate sufficiently large pressure pulses to be detected.
 Consequently baro-acoustic decrepitation side-steps the entire problem of secondary inclusions and their potential mis-identification.

 All of this data was measured on the BGS model 105 decrepitometer in Darwin, Australia (Burlinson, 1988).
 However there is another operating decrepitometer of completely different electrical design, being analogue rather than digital in nature.
 That instrument is used by Prof. Xieyihan in Beijing.
 When Xieyihan used his instrument to analyse our laboratory calibration standard sample, his result was almost identical to that from our instrument, confirming that the baro-acoustic decrepitation does indeed consistently measure the fluid inclusion populations in the samples, and that the results are independent of the equipment used or the operator.